wirginiaromanowska/Notes_On_Things/Houdini_Tutorials.md

 4. About particles flowing on the surface - more methods https://vimeo.com/239928598
 5. more sticky partciles examples https://vimeo.com/229470033
 6. Dalvi tutorials to buy: http://www.rohandalvi.net/home
+7. might know how to do geometry lights (different colors?): https://maxdepth.tv/product/houdini-particles-nebula/